 Implementing new software and business processes for large enterprises is typically a slower moving task with many unique obstacles.

 An employee advocacy program and platform is no different.
 Some of these challenges include managing a large number of users in different regions around the globe, abiding by privacy policies, and continuously optimizing the program’s performance.
 Despite these challenges, there are many benefits that come out of working through them, said Sally-Anne Kaminski, Manager of Global Social Media Strategy at Zebra Technologies.

 “Looking back, I’d say all of the hurdles we had to go through…it was all worth it,” Kaminski said during the webinar, Launching an Employee Advocacy Program to a Global Organization.

 Zebra Technologies is a publicly traded manufacturer and vendor of marking, tracking and printing technologies including barcodes, RFID and smart label printers.
 The Illinois-based organization has over 6,500 employees across 81 countries around the world.

-Kaminski spearheaded the implementation of Zebra’s employee advocacy program with GaggleAMP.
+Kaminski spearheaded the implementation of Zebra’s employee advocacy efforts with GaggleAMP.
 In less than five months, the company on boarded nearly 300 users to the platform, and has seen almost 10 million social impressions and 19,000 social engagements.

 “To see our messaging amplified in social media and see our employees get really excited about participating has been absolutely worth everything that we’ve gone through,” Kaminski said.